duduCarneiro/souvenir/README.md

   <img src="./img/banner.jpg" alt="Size Limit CLI" width="738">
 </p>

-It was made from scratch to build a MVP of AirBnB.
+Made from scratch.
+A mobile-first app.
+Designed, implemented, and shipped to production, coded in Ruby on Rails.
 In our project, we developed a web app where the users can easily get a car for just an hour or for a few days.
 As in the Airbnb concept, it allows anyone to create a free account so they can list their vehicles and rent unique cars anywhere in the world.

 ## 📚 Contents